Couples Therapy

 A healthy, fulfilling relationship is built on a foundation of strong communication, collaboration, and shared compromises.
 Through couples counseling, you can learn the basics of respectful communication, improve your active listening skills, talk about tough topics without becoming defensive, and chart a new path forward for your relationship.

 As a neutral third party, my goal is to help you cultivate a healthier, happier relationship with a strong, enduring bond.
-Couples often feel a little nervous about going to their first therapy session and opening up about deeply personal matters with a counselor.
-During sessions, I create a relaxed, welcoming environment where you can address challenging topics and sensitive emotions while feeling at ease.
+During sessions, I create a relaxed, welcoming environment where you can feel comfortable opening up about sensitive emotions and addressing challenging topics.
 Overall, I aim to support you in deepening emotional, physical, and intellectual intimacy within your relationship.

 But You May Still Have Questions About Couples Therapy…